algorandfoundation/docs/docs/features/indexer.md

-title: Searching the Blockchain 🆕
+title: Searching the Blockchain (Indexer V2) 🆕

 This guide explains how to search the Algorand Blockchain using the V2 Indexer.
 This Indexer is no longer part of the Algorand node and requires a separate binary download.
 See the [Indexer Install Guide](../run-a-node/setup/indexer.md) for instructions on installing and configuring the new Indexer.